Audit logs

 • "machine_ip" is the IP of the node.

-• "k8s_access" describes the kubernetes access event.
+• "k8s_access" describes the Kubernetes access event.
 It is a JSON object with those fields:

-• "full_method_name" is the full HTTP/2 method name that is being called on kubernetes side.
+• "full_method_name" is the full HTTP/2 method name that is being called on Kubernetes side.

 • "command" is the command that is being called.